sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 BTP offers two different commercial models for BTP enterprise accounts:

-* Consumption-based commercial model in the flavors Cloud Platform Enterprise Agreement (CPEA) and Pay-As-You-Go (PAYG)
+* Consumption-based commercial model in the flavors BTPEA (SAP BTP Enterprise Agreement ), Cloud Platform Enterprise Agreement (CPEA) and Pay-As-You-Go (PAYG)

 * Subscription-based commercial model.

+For more information on pricing, see [SAP BTP Pricing Options](https://www.sap.com/products/technology-platform/pricing.html#pricing-options)

 Some services are **Always Free**, which indicates the service is offering a service plan that comes free of additional charges, as it is already included in your overall SAP BTP contract.